killercoda/scenarios-helm/history-rollback/intro.md

 <br>
 How to use the Helm exploring and rolling back to previous releases.
+This scenario has a long startup, please be patient.